adamchel/stitch-js-sdk/stitch_sdks.rst

 Each of the top-level headers in this section should be made available as a language-appropriate structure that can hold state and expose methods and properties. (e.g. class or interface with class implementation in Java, class or protocol with class/struct implementation in Swift).

-For the purposes of this section, we will use the terms “interface” and “object”, but appropriate language constructs can be substituted for each SDK.
+For the purposes of this section, we will use the terms "interface" and "object", but appropriate language constructs can be substituted for each SDK.

 If a method is marked as ASYNC ALLOWED, the method SHOULD be implemented to return its result in an asynchronous manner if it is appropriate for the environment.
 The mechanism for this will depend on the platform and environment (e.g. via Promises in ES6, Tasks for Android, closure callbacks in iOS).
 However, some environments may not require or desire methods with asynchronous behavior (e.g. Java Server SDK).